npmitchell/qBio/README.md

 # Report
 if len(inward_facing) == 0:
-    print("✅ All faces are consistently outward-facing.")
+    print("All faces are consistently outward-facing.")
 else:
-    print("❌ Found inward-facing faces at indices:")
+    print("Found inward-facing faces at indices:")
     print(inward_facing)
 ```
 Concept check: This works for a cube.
 Would it work for a more complex shape?